-We offer a selection of classes at 9:00 a.m. on Sunday mornings covering topics ranging from “The Book of Romans” to “Apologetics & Evangelism”, from “Prayers in the Psalms” to “Parenting 101”.
+During the school year (August through May), we offer a selection of classes at 9:00 a.m. on Sunday mornings covering topics ranging from “The Book of Romans” to “Apologetics & Evangelism”, from “Prayers in the Psalms” to “Parenting 101”.
 Every class includes Biblical teaching, interactive discussion, enjoyable fellowship, and practical application of Scripture to daily life.

 “Equipping and encouraging men to become the Christ-like leaders God has created us to be, by becoming the committed followers that He has called us to be.”